 - Heat the ghee or oil in a large frying pan until hot.
 Add the stew meat and cook until well browned.

-- Add the meat and fat from frying to the soup pot as well as the vegetables.
+- Add the meat and fat from frying to the soup pot as well as the green onions, carrots and celery.

 - Add additional water, if necessary, to cover the bones but make sure it doesn’t reach the top of the soup pot.